Poby350H/-BigTent-shipping-api-portfolio/README.md

 High-level flow:

-1. Shopify Checkout calls the CarrierService REST API.
+A. Shopify Checkout calls the CarrierService REST API.
-2. Request goes through the HTTPS Load Balancer to the nearest healthy Cloud Run region.
+B. Request goes through the HTTPS Load Balancer to the nearest healthy Cloud Run region.
-3. The Shipping Rate API:
+C. The Shipping Rate API:
    - Verifies the **Shopify HMAC** using the app secret.
    - Looks up rates from the **in-memory cache**.
    - Returns rates to Shopify in the expected format.

-4. Shipping rules are loaded and refreshed as follows:
+D. Shipping rules are loaded and refreshed as follows:

 - On service startup (init):
   - The API first tries to load the latest cache snapshot from Google Cloud Storage (GCS).